-- 1. The nature of the alleged problem; - 2.
-The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 3.
-The entity making the complaint (e.g. a law enforcement official); and - 4.
+- 1. The nature of the alleged problem (scope, context, severity, magnitude, risk of harm); - 2.
+The consequences of revocation (direct and collateral impacts to Subscribers and Relying Parties); - 3.
+The number of Certificate Problem Reports received about a particular Certificate or Subscriber; - 4.
+The entity making the complaint; and - 5.
 Relevant legislation.

 TrustFactory SSL Issuing CA will revoke certificates as quickly as practical upon receipt of a proper revocation request.
-Section 4.9.1 states circumstances under which the revocation request will be processed within 24 hours and circumstances under which the revocation request will be processed within a commercially reasonable period of time.
+Section 4.9.1 states various circumstances under which the revocation request will be processed within either 24 hours, or 5 days or within a commercially reasonable period of time.

-Revocation requests shall be processed before the next CRL is published, excepting those requests received within twelve hours of CRL issuance.
+Revocation requests will be processed before the next CRL is published, excepting those requests received within twelve hours of CRL issuance.